 Golf tournaments can be a great way to build camaraderie within a company, raise the profile of your organization in the Mississauga, Oakville and Burlington community, or do valuable charity work.
-They require a little bit of attention and organization, but the fun is well worth it.
+A golf tournament could even be one of your team fundraiser ideas to make some money for your team, or to fund things like improvements to the club that you may not be able to fund otherwise.
+They do require a little bit of attention and organization, but the fun is well worth it.

 Golf courses are great spaces for companies and organizations to hold events.
 They’re not just great fun for golfers; they’re also beautiful locations for families and friends to spend an afternoon.